squeek502/grindcov/README.md

 	    --output-dir <PATH>	Directory to put the results. (default: './coverage') --cwd <PATH>       	Directory to run the valgrind process from. (default: '.')
 	    --keep-outfile     	Do not delete the callgrind file that gets generated.
+	    --include <PATH>...
+Include the specified callgrind file(s) when generating coverage (can be specified multiple times).
 ```

 ### Integrating with Zig